Readings Prize: History

-Readings owner Mark Rubbo said about the awards: 'It can be difficult for debut and second-time authors to attract attention, especially when the heavy-hitters dominate the media.
-We established the prizes to attract readers who might not necessarily pick up these books otherwise.'
+The Readings Prize is run by Readings bookstores, an independent Melbourne bookseller with eight stores, established in 1969.
+The Readings Prize was launched in 2014.
+Readings owner Mark Rubbo said about the awards: "It can be difficult for debut and second-time authors to attract attention, especially when the heavy-hitters dominate the media.
+We established the prizes to attract readers who might not necessarily pick up these books otherwise".